palaniraja/hexdec/README.md

 Hex: `68 3C 6D 74`

-Preset: `b, 2,1,1` //to treat your bytes as big-endian
+Preset: `b,2,1,1` //to treat your bytes as big-endian

 `683C 6D 74` => `26684 109 116`